rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/apache_nifi_version.md

 1. Do: `use auxiliary/scanner/http/apache_nifi_version`
 1. Do: `set rhosts [ip]`
 1. Do: `run`
-1. You should get back the version number of the nifi instance
+1. You should get back the version number of the NiFi instance

 ## Options